FullStackS-GmbH/terraform-workshop/Grundlagen/README.md

 * [Basic Requirements](https://github.com/FullStackS-GmbH/terraform-workshop/blob/master/Grundlagen/1_Basic_Requirements.md)
 * [Create first line of Code](https://github.com/FullStackS-GmbH/terraform-workshop/blob/master/Grundlagen/2_Create_First_Line_Of_Code.md)

+* General information about Terraform Workflow
+    *

+* What are Variables in Terraform?
+    * There are two importent files on which you will have to take care of.
+        * variables.tf:
+        * terraform.tfvars:

+* What are Terraform states?
+    *

+* Hands on practice example

+* Terraform data

+* 8 best practice tips
+    * Manipulate the state only through Terraform commands
+    * Always set up a shared remote storage
+    * Use state locking to avoid conflicts
+    * Back up your state filfe
+    * Use only one state per Environment
+    * Host the Terraform scripts in a GIT repository
+    * Continuous integration for Terraform Code.
+You should review your Terraform Code bevore publishing it.
+    * Apply infrastructure changes only through the continuous delivery pipeline.

 Diese Themen sollten enthalten sein:
 * Terraform workflow => init, plan, apply
 * Variabeln in Terraform (variables.tf + terraform.tfvars)